 At BASE Academy Trust we are careful with the public money we are entrusted with.
 Adequate cash balances are maintained to ensure that there are always sufficient funds in the Trust's current account to cover financial commitments such as payroll and day to day expenses.
-The cash at the bank on the 31 August 2017 was £575,156 and unrestricted reserves amount to £310,991.
+The cash at the bank on the 31 August 2018 was £580,814 (2017: £575,156).